The Professor/Grad Relationship

 9. Thomas Gordon, Leader Effectiveness Training (New York: Bantam Books, 1977): 55-56.

 10. David Stemberg, How to Complete and Survive a Dissertation (New York: St. Martins Press, 1981): 162, 171, 172.

-Nick Repak is the founder and director of Grad Resources, a faith based service organization addressing the needs of graduate students.
+Nick Repak is the founder of Grad Resources, a faith based service organization addressing the needs of graduate students.
 He is also the founder of the National Grad Crisis-Line (877.GRAD.HLP).